madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 ## Connections: Interfaces = Plugs and Slots

-A plug in snap can [connect](https://snapcraft.io/docs/interface-managements) to a slot in another [snap](https://snapcraft.io/docs/snapcraft-interfaces).
+A plug in a snap can [connect](https://snapcraft.io/docs/interface-managements) to a slot in another [snap](https://snapcraft.io/docs/snapcraft-interfaces).

 ```bash
 $ sudo snap connections | grep gimp